ASauvage/APISentinel/README.md

-# APITester
+# APISentinel

 This project uses Python to test your API with predefined mappings.

 > [!WARNING]
-> Currently, ApiTester only supports JSON format and will return a `NotJsonError` error if this is not the case
+> Currently, APISentinel only supports JSON format and will return a `NotJsonError` error if this is not the case

 ## Requirements